mariusbanea/node-modules-require-and-object-destructuring/README.md

 Live coding practice interview question
 =======================================

-The "Rules":
+## The "Rules"

 - You should attempt to complete this challenge without looking at any other resources such as googling stack-overflow, documentation or course materials.
 However, you may ask the interviewer clarifying questions at any point.
 - If you get stuck you have 3 lifelines (like Who Wants to Be a Millionaire)
   - 1) Online documentation - browse Express, Mongoose, Chai, Chai-Http docs
   - 2) Interview Hint - Ask the interview for a hint
-  - 3) Google search - 30 seconds of google search in
+  - 3) Google search - 30 seconds of google search including stack-overflow

-Getting Started:
+## Setup

 - Go to `mLab.com` and create a new Sandbox database
 - Create a User for this database: